thephez/docs-core/docs/reference/p2p-network-governance-messages.md

 | ---------- | ----------- | --------- | -------- | -------- |
 | 32 | nHash | uint256 | Required | Hash of governance object to request<br>Set to all zeros to request all objects (excludes votes)
 | # | filter | CBloomFilter | Required | Can be set to all zeros.<br>Only supported since [protocol version 70206](../reference/p2p-network-protocol-versions.md)

-> 📘 Object sync rate limiting
->
-> Dash Core limits how frequently the first type of sync (object sync) can be requested.
-Frequent requests will result in the node being banned.

 The following annotated hexdump shows a [`govsync` message](../reference/p2p-network-governance-messages.md#govsync).
 (The message header has been omitted.)